inxendere/ConUHacks2024/README.md

-# ConUHacks 2024 - Concordia Prep International
+# ConUHacks 2024 - dAIner

 Our submission for ConUHacks VIII.